Saving the disability program

 One member of Congress has urged fellow lawmakers to join him in tackling the issue.
 However, many seem uninterested and fearful of being criticized.

 In 2011, the disability program cost $132 billion.
 The average monthly benefit is $1,111.
 Although the program is costly, millions of Americans rely on the benefits for necessities.
-In fact, the money is keeping some people out of poverty.
+In fact, money is keeping some people out of poverty.

-In the last five years, the number of people applying for disability benefits has increased more than 30 percent.
+In the last five years, the number of people applying for disability benefits has increased by more than 30 percent.
 The tough economy has contributed to the problem as well as the aging population.
 As people near the age of 50, they are more likely to become disabled.